gitGNU/gnu_kenozooid/doc/hacking/us.rst

 - buddy
 - dive site

-.. _adddivep:
+.. _us-copydive:

 Copy Dive Data
 ^^^^^^^^^^^^^^
 The diver adds a dive by copying dive computer data to dive logbook.

-Some of the dive data is extracted from dive compter data (i.e. dive duration, maximum depth, temperature, profile data) and some is provided by diver (i.e. buddy).
-See adddive_ for list of dive data.
+The dive data is extracted from dive computer data (i.e. dive duration, maximum depth, temperature, profile data) and some is provided by diver (i.e. buddy).
+See :ref:`us-adddive` for list of dive data.

 List Dives
 ^^^^^^^^^^